 TEFL or TESOL Certification and requirements for getting a job teaching English abroad

 To Teach English as a Foreign Language in a foreign country (non-native English speaking country), a TEFL Certification is typically required as schools and language institutes want to hire teachers who have received proper training.
 You don't need to possess a degree in education, prior teaching experience, or even a college degree to get paid to teach English abroad.
-Private language schools abroad want to hire people who have received a certain degree of professional level training.
+Private language schools abroad, online teaching companies and government programs that recruit native English speakers to teach abroad all seek to hire people who have received a certain degree of professional level training.
 Internationally recognized standards hold that professional-level TEFL certification must meet certain standards established by leading bodies in the field.

 These standards include:

 - At least 6-20 hours of practicum (live practice teaching and observation with actual non-native English speaker and NOT role-playing with fellow TEFL classmates);

 - An accredited curriculum from a recognized, independent organization within the field;

 - Instruction provided by a qualified instructor (who has an equivalent to a Master Degree in TESOL or related field);

 - It is also recommended that you take your TEFL certification course from an organization that provides comprehensive job search guidance.

 To learn more about what to consider when looking at TEFL certification courses, check out 7 Key Tips to Evaluate a TEFL / TESOL Training School on our TEFL Articles page.